llm-bible/llm-bible.github.io/_publications/brown2024distillation.markdown

 bibkey: brown2024distillation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.01051"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Survey Paper', 'Tools', 'RAG', 'Distillation', 'GPT', 'Prompting', 'Applications']
+tags: ['Tools', 'GPT', 'Efficiency and Optimization', 'Applications', 'Survey Paper', 'RAG', 'Model Architecture', 'Prompting', 'Distillation']
 ---
 Large Foundational Language Models are capable of performing many tasks at a high level but are difficult to deploy in many applications because of their